-Before the signature of the promise to sell, various documents must be obtained and communicated to the parties.
-An audit of these documents (due diligence) would identify any difficulties or risks attached to the property for sale.
+Before signing the promise to sell, various documents shall be obtained and provided to the parties.
+A review of these documents (due diligence) shall identify any difficulties or risks attached to the asset for sale.

-The list of documents below is not exhaustive.
+The list of documents below is not comprehensive.
 On reading certain of these documents, other documents or the assistance of third parties may be necessary.

-The absence of some of these documents will cause conditions precedent of the preliminary contract requiring them to be obtained before closing.
+In the absence of some of these documents, we will include conditions precedent in the preliminary contract, requiring them to be obtained before closing.